FastLSH/FastLSH-VR/README.md

 # FastLSH-VR
-Virtual Reality Demo version of FastLSH VR
+Virtual Reality Demo version of FastLSH VR， Unity Engine is used for development, Google Cardboard is used for realizing Virtual Reality.

 ## To Build